nucypher/nucypher/docs/source/support/faq.rst

 Q: What are the two streams of income Ursula can receive?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inflation Rewards (NU) and Policy Rewards (ETH).
-We will soon refer to Policy Rewards as “Fees” to avoid confusion.
+Inflation Rewards (NU) and Policy Fees (ETH).

-Q: How are Policy Rewards (ETH) determined?
+Q: How are Policy Fees (ETH) determined?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The reward is calculated with Confirm Activity taking into account the number of policies Ursula is enforcing.
+The fee is calculated with Confirm Activity taking into account the number of policies Ursula is enforcing.

 Q: How many Ursulas per period collect Inflation rewards (NU)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~